 Love your Big Easy as much I love mine?
 Check out my Big Easy Add-Ons page and my free Big Easy eCookbook!

 - 8 large eggs

-- 1/2 pound bulk breakfast sausage, cooked, crumbled
+- ½ pound breakfast sausage bulk (not links), cooked, crumbled

 - Fire up your Big Easy.